jingwu6/jingwu6.github.io/_pages/about.md

     progressBar.value = currentSlideIndex; // Update progress bar based on the current slide }

-  // Function to jump to specific slide based on the rolling bar position function jumpToSlide(slideIndex) {
+  // Function to update the slide manually when the rolling bar is used function updateSlide(slideIndex) {
     clearInterval(autoSlideInterval); // Stop auto-scroll on manual navigation currentSlideIndex = Number(slideIndex);
     updateSlidePosition();